brandur/sorg/content/nanoglyphs/033-heroku.md

 +++
 image_alt = "Herald Square in New York" image_url = "/photographs/nanoglyphs/033-heroku/herald-square@2x.jpg"
-published_at = 2022-05-10T18:06:07Z
+published_at = 2022-05-15T20:25:24Z
 title = "Heroku: Core Impact"
 +++

 It's been a rough month for Heroku.
-On April 15th, they opened a security notice that's been active ever since -- the status page, designed for incidents measured in hours rather than days or weeks, dutifully reads off a duration of "475 hours, 9 minutes" [1].
+On April 15th, they opened a security notice that's been active ever since -- the status page, designed for incidents measured in hours rather than days or weeks, dutifully reads off a duration of "478 hours, 9 minutes" [1].

-According to their latest update, an attacker gained access to Heroku's main Postgres database (called `core-db` back in my day), and exfiltrated its contents, including hashed passwords and secrets used for GitHub integrations.
+According to their latest update, an attacker gained access to Heroku's main database (called `core-db` back in my day) and exfiltrated its contents, including hashed passwords and secrets used for GitHub integrations.
 The latter were used to iterate the private GitHub repositories of Heroku users, and it seems to have been a stroke of luck that the hacker was aggressive about doing so, because while no one at Heroku/SFDC noticed the intrusion, GitHub flagged the unusual activity and tipped them off.

 Heroku indicates that although the attacker accessed the raw application environments where secrets are stored, they didn't have the key necessary to decrypt them.
 This implies that they weren't able to access the secrets to the API itself, which in turn implies that they weren't able to get the decryption key for secrets stored in the main database.
 This is where things get a bit odd because we know they were able to use OAuth secrets, which would imply that those weren't encrypted.
 Odd that no one had thought to encrypt those secrets in particular, but especially in software, oversights do happen.

 As a current Heroku customer, it's been hard not to notice the disruption.
-Not only were all GitHub integrations and deploys disabled immediately after -- they've stayed disabled ever since.
+Not only were all GitHub integrations and deploys disabled immediately after -- they've stayed disabled ever since (exactly a month as of today).
 I'm a happy `git push heroku` user most of the time anyway so it hasn't affected my habits much, but things like my [auto-deploying docs set up](/nanoglyphs/031-api-docs) have been MIA for weeks.

 I've been enjoying reading [comments from ex-employees](https://news.ycombinator.com/item?id=31291065) posted to HN under throwaway accounts.
 For example, on Project Periwinkle: